 - 7. Prior to 2019/2020 LFRS procured the services of Opinion Research Services (ORS) to undertake ATI surveys.
 This process involved paper-based questionnaires and was limited to members of the public who had experienced an emergency incident at a property that had been attended by LFRS.
-The results of the survey were usually provided 3 months after the end of the full reporting period, which in some cases could have been up to 15 months after the incident occurred. - 8.
-The process adopted in the past 2 years for the survey removed any responsibility from the LFRS data department to extract address information and post questionnaires.
-Instead cards were produced for firefighters/ Officers in Charge to leave with persons affected by the incident requesting their feedback via an online survey.
-Obviously discretion is called for, with feedback only being requested where appropriate. - 9.
-The survey asks questions around the initial contact with staff (i.e. call handling); service at the scene; information and advice; and overall satisfaction. - 10.
+The results of the survey were usually provided three months after the end of the full reporting period, which in some cases could have been up to 15 months after the incident occurred. - 8.
+In the past four years, the process adopted for the survey removed any responsibility from the LFRS data department to extract address information and post questionnaires.
+Instead, cards were produced for firefighters/ Officers in Charge to leave with persons affected by the incident requesting their feedback via an online survey.
+Obviously, discretion is called for, with feedback only being requested where appropriate. - 9.
+The survey asks questions around the initial contact with staff (i.e., call handling); service at the scene; information and advice; and overall satisfaction. - 10.
 The online survey is generic and can be completed for all incident types attended and is not limited as before to incidents at a property.
-This year 47% of responses were regarding fires, 25% special services (animal rescue, medical incident, flood or gaining entry) 9% false alarms, 1% road traffic collisions (RTCs) and 17% recorded as 'other' (e.g. carbon monoxide alarm, children locked in cars or ring removal etc.). - 11.
+This year 122 responses were regarding fires, 131 special services (animal rescue, medical incident, flood or gaining entry), 25 false alarms, 11 Road Traffic Collisions and 70 recorded as 'other' (for example, carbon monoxide alarm, children locked in cars or ring removal etc.). - 11.
 Once the survey is completed the information becomes available overnight and populates the dashboard.
 Access to the dashboard has been provided to all Station Managers, Geographical Group Managers, the Area Manager responsible for Operational Response and the general public via the LFRS website. - 12.
-The ATI survey results attached at the Appendix provide a comprehensive assessment of the performance of LFRS when responding to incidents.
-It includes the following satisfaction levels: - i.
-93% of respondents were 'very satisfied' with the initial 999 call - ii.
-99.6% of respondents believed the fire engine arrived 'as they expected' or 'quicker than they expected' - iii.
-95% of respondents felt 'very well informed' at the scene - iv.
-98% of respondents were 'very satisfied' with the service they received at the scene - v.
-92% of respondents felt all of the information or advice given was very useful - vi.
-99.6% of respondents were satisfied with the overall service they received from LFRS

-13. The survey also allows respondents to include free format text in relation to what was done well, if anyone was dissatisfied and if there were any suggested improvements.
-A summary of these responses is included on pages 17 and 18 in the Appendix.
-This information is also shared internally with staff in bimonthly communications and information from April to November 2020 was reported to the Corporate Governance Committee at its meeting in January 2021.
+The ATI survey results in Appendix 1 provide a comprehensive assessment of the performance of LFRS when responding to incidents.
+It includes the following satisfaction levels: - 97.7% of respondents were 'very satisfied' with the initial 999 call. - 98.2% of respondents believed the fire engine arrived 'as they expected' or 'quicker than they expected'. - 100% of respondents felt 'informed' during the incident. - 98% of respondents agreed that the effects of the incident were kept to a minimum. - 99.7% of respondents were satisfied with the overall service they received from LFRS. - 13.
+The survey also allows respondents to include free format text in relation to what the Service did well, if anyone was dissatisfied, and if there were any suggested improvements.
+A summary of these responses is included on pages 18 - 21 of the Appendix.
+This information is also shared internally with staff in bi-monthly communications.